shihankanungo/shihankanungo.github.io/india-trip.md

 ### Day 2: Fri Mar 28 (9 days to go)

 Today is going to be a bustling day.
-Mainly the two PRIMES-USA projects.
-Finishing touches and Arun's approval for one and then meeting with
+Mainly the two PRIMES-USA projects: "_A_" for Arun's and "_G_" for Geneson's.
-Geneson for the other.
-Shihan had a mini-breakthrough in the latter, so it is exciting!
+Mostly finishing touches and Arun's approval for _A_.
+Shihan had a mini-breakthrough in _G_ which he will discuss with Geneson in his meeting later on in the evening.
+Promises to be exciting!

+You will be landing in Dubai soon.
+In case you forgot, I had asked for **BLEU DE CHANEL** _Parfum Spray_.

+Hope you are rested and not jet-lagged when you reach New Delhi.
+Remember to stay hydrated.

 ### Day 1: Thu Mar 27 (10 days to go)